Get us in your inbox

 • price 3 of 4

 If you’re in Pike Place market and you need to get away from the crowds, you’ll want to head to Matt’s in the Market.
 A little hard to find—it’s up some pretty nondescript back stairs off of First Avenue—Matt’s in the Market serves fish and veggies found in the market below it.
-With a view of the Olympic Mountains, the Pike Place Market Sign, and the bustling street below, you are going to be Instagramming your meal and your surroundings.
+With a view of the Olympic Mountains, the Pike Place Market Sign, and the bustling street below, you will be Instagramming your meal and your surroundings.

 Advertising